Turin is a city suspended between its glorious past and its being a contemporary business, cultural and artistic hub.

 How to arrive

-From Malpensa airport:
+a.
+From Malpensa airport (Milan):

+c.
 From Torino Caselle airport:

+d.
 From the train station:

 There are two main train stations in Turin: Porta Susa and Porta Nuova.
 To get to Campus Einaudi, Porta Nuova is the best option.
 From the station, go to bus stop nr 39-PORTA NUOVA, take bus nr 68(BORGATA ROSA-CAFASSO) get off at stop 2281 - CAMPUS EINAUDI; or take bus nr 6 (Hermada) and get off at stop 3244 - CAMPUS EINAUDI